 I certainly would not be promoting a super explosive ballistic movement to what is probably an over 40’s audience.
 EVERYTHING in this video screams SHOULDER INJURY.

 Dr. Joseph Mercola teamed up with world-class fitness experts and trainers to incorporate his expertise on nutrition and a healthy lifestyle with their comprehensive experience in wellness and fitness.

 Mercola.com is the world’s #1 natural health website with over 1.5 million newsletter subscribers led by Dr. Joseph Mercola

-I’m very disappointed with Mercola Peak Fitness and Dr. Joseph Mercola for putting out a video to their audience with absolute horrible form and technique, this is asking for a lawsuit, especially when you’re supposed to be ‘the authority’ and promoting this as SHOULDER_MOBILITY.
-When you have a large following like that, you have a responsibility to making sure that you know what you put out is good.
+I’m very disappointed with Mercola Peak Fitness and Dr. Joseph Mercola for putting out a video to their audience with absolutely horrible form and technique, this is asking for a lawsuit, especially when you’re supposed to be ‘the authority’ and promoting this as SHOULDER_MOBILITY.
+When you have a large following like that, you have a responsibility to make sure that you know what you put out is good.

 What is wrong?

 Let’s cover just a few things that are wrong, because covering everything, well, that would require a book.